Updated: Feb. 17, 2025

 ADHD Web Accessibility Guidelines

 The industry-standard Web Content Accessibility Guidelines (WCAG) should be your starting point.
-The following tips for better accommodating those with ADHD are drawn from WCAG standards.
+WCAG 2.2 guideliens are the latest standards, but the new WCAG 3 guide is currently in "draft" form and has some useful guidelines, as well.
+The following tips for better accommodating those with ADHD are drawn from those standards.

 Create Predictable Content